 They say Denmark is one of the happiest countries in the whole wide world.
 Why?
 Because they know their hygge.
 Hyg-what?
 Pronounced ‘hoo-ga’ or ‘hue-gah’, this word is conquering the world.
-It’s the big new wellness trend and let’s say, it translates roughly to cosiness.
+It’s the big new wellness trend and let’s say, it translates roughly to coziness.

 The importance of simplicity

 Explaining what hygge exactly is, is quite a challenge.
 Meik Wiking from the Happiness Research Institute in Copenhagen recently wrote a book about this phenomenon.
 He spent years studying the magic of Danish life.
-According to him, hygge called everything from the art of creating intimacy, cosiness of the soul, and the absence of annoyance to taking pleasure from the presence of soothing things.
+According to him, hygge called everything from the art of creating intimacy, the cosiness of the soul, and the absence of annoyance to taking pleasure from the presence of soothing things.
 Hygge is about an atmosphere and an experience, rather than about things.
 Hygge helped Danes understand the importance of simplicity.
 To make time to unwind and enjoy life as it is.

-In his book, Meik Wiking states that there are several similarities between hygge and the Dutch word gezelligheid (which is something cosy, warm, nice or good company).
+In his book, Meik Wiking states that there are several similarities between hygge and the Dutch word gezelligheid (which is something cozy, warm, nice or good company).
 But they’re not completely alike: as gezelligheid is more social than hygge.

 – About comfort

 – About light

 – About feeling safe

 – About feeling relaxed